emojicode/emojicode.github.io/src/reference/classes-valuetypes.md

 🍉
 ```

-When a class is created a scope is created in which the instance variables
+When a type is instantiated a scope is created in which the instance variables
 live.
-This scope is always available to methods and in initializers as top
+This scope is always available in methods and initializers.
-scope.

-Instance variables are **private to the class** and **cannot be accessed from
+Instance variables are **private to the instance** and **cannot be accessed from
-outside** the class.
-If you want to modify or access them from outside the class
+outside**.
+If you want to allow modification or access of an instance variable
-you have to write **getters and setters**.
-Neither can subclasses directly
+from outside a class or value type you have to write **getters and setters**.
-access their superclasses’ instance variables.
-They also have to use
-corresponding getters and setters.

-As for the moment value types do not support instance variables.
+Note that instance variables are also kept private from subclasses.

 ## Initializers